tatut/ripley/README.md

 Dev mode can be enabled with the system property argument `-Dripley.dev-mode=true` or by setting the `ripley.html/dev-mode?` atom to true before any `ripley.html/html` macroexpansions take place.

+### Client side state

+Ripley supports a custom attribute `::h/after-replace` in the component's root element.
+When the component is replaced when the source value changes, this JS fragment is evaluated after the DOM update.
+This can be used to reinitialize any client side scripts that are attached to this component.

 ## Changes

+### 2024-04-02
+- Add `::h/after-replace` attribute (see Client side state above)

 ### 2024-03-18
 - Add `inert` boolean attribute